 Sara Gougeon is an accomplished vocalist, songwriter and performer.
 She has a wide range of experience from writing, recording and teaching music to booking tours, managing social media accounts, and organizing logistics for music festivals and venues.

-Sara Gougeon writes contemporary folk songs with heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
-Gougeon is a seamstress of words, quilting together songs that you find yourself wrapped up in.
+Sara writes contemporary folk songs with heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
+She's a seamstress of words, quilting together songs that you find yourself wrapped up in.
 Using stories and personal experiences, she crafts songs that are honest and relatable.
 Sara is primarily a solo act: a vocalist who accompanies herself on acoustic guitar.

 Sara’s accomplished writing led her to be selected as a finalist for the well-respected John Lennon Songwriting Contest in 2018, an international contest established by Yoko Ono in 1997.